 To make matters even worse, many leaders can be somewhat oblivious to a sub-par working environment.
 When you’re full-out with overloaded schedules and running your business, it can be hard to get a real feel for how to really work IN your business to promote and leverage your team’s many and varied strengths.
 This can then create a vicious cycle that leads to missed deadlines and goals, costly and constant new employee training, and drastically reduced fiscal and financial performance.
 Pretty soon, you’re trapped on a never-ending merry-go-round that you can’t seem to get off of.

 We’ve seen this happen in plenty of once-great companies.
 Whether it’s due to a leadership change in which the new leadership lacks authenticity and real values, or something else, maintaining a strong and positive company culture takes continued effort and cultivation.
 You need to water that garden if you want it to grow.

-Take for example a well-known multinational corporation that once got its start in a tiny town in the deep south.
+Take for example, a well-known multinational corporation that once got its start in a tiny town in the deep south.
 The founder of that company was a man who was renowned for genuinely caring about not only his customers but also his employees.
 People loved working for this man, and eventually, his family.
-This led to a rapid and exponential growth of the organization.
+This led to rapid and exponential growth of the organization.

 Over time, as the company grew and needed to add to and expand its reach and leadership team, not everyone who was hired to a leadership role carried the same genuine love for the company and solid family values that the original founder did.
 This led to what was once a company with a great reputation to becoming a company that struggled to find enough people to staff its massive and many stores.
 You probably can guess who we’re talking about.